Jack Hunt School: History

+Demographics

+As of 2025, there were 1878 pupils in the school and 32.7% of them were eligible for free school meals.

+70% of the students are from ethnic minority backgrounds, mostly being Urdu speakers of Pakistani origin.
+58% of students speak a first language other than English and 66 different languages are spoken in the school.

 Facilities

 Jack Hunt Pool is an 82 feet (25 m) dual-use facility, built on the premises but open to the general public.
 Jack Hunt is also home to Peterborough's Yamaha School.
 The school offers Keyboard, Guitar and Drumming to the community.

-In 2019 Jack Hunt opened a new block with a new dining facility, new classrooms and an all-weather astro turf football pitch.
+In 2019 Jack Hunt opened a new block (referred to internally as block 5) with a new dining facility, new classrooms and an all-weather astro turf football pitch.